databricks-industry-solutions/geospatial-neighborhood-searches/README.md

 | neighbors.euclideanDistance|Distance between origin point and neighbor.
 The Unit is either Km or Mi matching the input specified|
 | neighbors.ms|The unit of measurement for euclideanDistance (miles or kilometers)|

-### Search Performance
+## Performance Tuning
 Search performance varies depending on several factors: size of origin and neighborhood tables, density of locations, search radius, and max results.
 General guidance for using Spark indexes (Z-order by) is provided below.
+Search time is included in the output data dictionary for the purpose of further fine tuning results.

 |Neighborhood table size|Avg Search Time Per Record|Origin Table Throughput: 100 partitions|Origin Table Throughput: 440 partitions|Origin Table Throughput: 3000 partitions|
 |--|--|--|--|--|